james-middleton/Family-Handbook/README.md

 * history and geography.
 * **Expressive arts and design** – exploring creative and imaginative self-expression through art, music and drama, using different media
 * and materials.

+For more information about the EYFS curriculum, contact Mrs Dutton [mrsdutton@darlinghurst.co.uk](mrsdutton@darlinghurst.co.uk)

 You can read Darlinghurst’s [EYFS Policy]( http://www.darlinghurst.uk/documents/early-years-foundation-stage-policy.pdf) in full on the school website.